Application Management

 }

-Application configurations can also be hosted on a server and obtained from a REST service.
+App configurations can also be obtained from remote app stores via a REST service.

-For a .NET implementation of a remote application configurations store, see the .NET REST Config example.
+For a .NET implementation of a remote app configurations store, see the .NET REST Config example.

 {